How Cannabis Legalization Will Impact Driving and Insurance

 The second way to test for cannabis is with the use of a saliva test.
 These tests will test for cannabis use within the previous six to eight hours.
 However, these tests can be very inaccurate with them not determining if the driver is actually intoxicated.
 This has resulted in saliva tests being challenged in court.

-There is also plans to develop cannabis tests that act like a traditional breathalyser.
+There is also plans to develop cannabis tests that act as a traditional breathalyser.
 However, these tests are not currently in use with their accuracy yet to be determined.

 Overall, these testing procedures mean that you should be very careful about driving after having previously used cannabis.